Day 12 – DevSecOps: Integrating Security into DevOps Pipelines

 1. Integrate SAST Tools – Add automated code scanning in CI pipelines (e.g., Jenkins, GitLab).

-2. Scan Dependencies – Use tools like OWASP Dependency-Check or Snyk for third-party library vulnerabilities.
+2. Scan Dependencies – Use tools like OWASP Dependency-Check or Snyk for third-party vulnerabilities.

 3. Container & Image Scanning – Scan Docker images before deployment.

-4. Infrastructure Security Checks – Validate Terraform, Ansible, or Puppet scripts against policies.
+4. Infrastructure Security Checks – Validate Terraform, Ansible, or Puppet scripts against security policies.

 5. Runtime Monitoring – Detect anomalies, intrusion attempts, and suspicious activity in production.

-At CuriosityTech.in, learners practice full DevSecOps pipelines by integrating Jenkins, Trivy, SonarQube, and Prometheus for end-to-end security automation.
+At CuriosityTech.in, learners practice full DevSecOps pipelines using Jenkins, Trivy, SonarQube, and Prometheus for end-to-end security automation.

 Challenges in DevSecOps and Solutions